MackCesar/MetalDiffusion/README.md

 # MetalDiffusion
-Stable Diffusion for Intel and Silicon Mac's via Apple Metal This implementation will utilize GPU's on both Intel and Silicon Mac's.
+Stable Diffusion for Intel and Silicon Mac's via Apple Metal.
+This implementation will utilize GPU's on both Intel and Silicon Mac's.
 MetalDiffusion is exclusively designed to run on MacOS.

 ## Installation